jkeresman01/spring-initializr.nvim/README.md

 </div>

-## ✨ Why spring-initializr.nvim?
+## ✨ spring-initializr.nvim?

-Spring Boot project generation traditionally means switching to your browser or running CLI tools — breaking your flow.
+A Neovim plugin that lets you build and download fully configured Spring Boot projects inside the editor.

-**spring-initializr.nvim** lets you create, customize, and download Spring Boot projects entirely within Neovim.
+Choose your dependencies, set project metadata, and generate your app—no browser or external tools required.

 ## 📽️ Demo